SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 ## 3. Stakeholder Profiles

 ### 3.1 Stakeholder Identification
-- **Potential Users/Purchasers:** Individuals or entities using the software to generate summaries of product reviews.
+- **Potential Purchasers:** Individuals or entities using the software to generate summaries of product reviews.
 - **Business Owners:** Interested in the commercial success and integration of the software.
 - **Developers and Quality Team:** Responsible for creating and maintaining the software.
 - **Regulatory Bodies:** Ensure compliance with legal and data protection standards.

-### 3.1.1 Potential Users/Purchasers
+### 3.1.1 Potential Purchasers
 - **Content Creators/Publishers:** They want to ensure that their content is accurately summarized and effectively communicates the main points to readers.
 - **Readers/Audience:** They benefit from concise summaries that help them quickly grasp the key points of the content without having to read through the entire piece.
 - **Content Consumers:** These could be individuals or businesses who rely on summarized content for research, decision-making, or staying updated on relevant topics.